 Improvements to a home that do not increase its value if the main purpose is medical care.
 An example is constructing entrance or exit ramps.

 Improvements that increase a home's value, if the main purpose is medical care, may be partly included as a medical expense.
 See Pub.
-502, Medical and Dental Expenses (Including the Health Coverage Tax Credit).
+502, Medical and Dental Expenses.

 If you are disabled, you can take a business deduction for expenses that are necessary for you to be able to work.
-If you take a business deduction for these impairment-related work expenses, they are not subject to the 10% (7.5% if you or your spouse is age 65 or older) limit that applies to medical expenses.
+If you take a business deduction for these impairment-related work expenses, they are not subject to the 7.5% limit that applies to medical expenses.